-Welcome to Okwelle
+Welcome to OANA

 It all started in the summer of 1994, July, to be precise, when a group of young people of Okwelle origin in America organized themselves and met in white plains, NY, at the basement of High Chief and Chief Mrs Luke Ashamole’s residence to form what is today known as Okwelle Association in North America (OANA).